 Hosted by Daniel McAlister.
 Pemberton Family Game Night is a group for people of all ages to come and enjoy a night of fun playing games.
-A variety of board games, card games, dice games, coloring books, Legos and puzzles will be made available for use.
-Families are also welcome to bring and share their own games with other members.
+A variety of board games, other members.
 Family Game Night will be held at the Country Lakes Clubhouse, 6-10pm on the following Saturdays: January 17th, February 21st and March 14th.
 Children under the age of 12 must be accompanied by an adult.
 No pre-registration required!
 Questions?
 Email Daniel at daniel.r.mcalister@gmail.com or visit our Facebook page: Pemberton Family Game Night.